Azure-Samples/ms-identity-javascript-react-tutorial/1-Authentication/2-sign-in-b2c/README-incremental.md

 When a user selects the **Edit Profile** button on the navigation bar, we simply initiate a sign-in flow.
 Like password reset, edit profile user-flow requires users to sign-out and sign-in again.

+## Next Tutorial

+Continue with the next tutorial: [Protect and call a web API](../../3-Authorization-II/1-call-api-b2c/README-incremental.md).

 ## More information

 - [What is Azure Active Directory B2C?](https://docs.microsoft.com/azure/active-directory-b2c/overview)